 Just a few of the exhibits to explore include:

-Physics and You: Participate in different experiments in how things work.
-Kids can launch a rocket, sail air cars, and see how forces work together to make stuff happen.
+- Physics and You: Participate in different experiments on how things work.
+Kids can launch a rocket, sail air cars, and see how forces work together to make stuff happen

-Kohl’s Design It!
-Lab: This is the place to make a variety of creative projects, which change regularly.
-Staff members are there to guide kids through the process.
+- Kohl’s Design It!
+Lab: This is the place to make a variety of creative projects, which change regularly

-Reiman Aquarium: It’s not the first exhibit you see upon entry, but then it feels like getting a bonus museum on top of all of the regular science stuff.
-Learn about and see aquatic life from the Great Lakes, the Caribbean, and the Atlantic Ocean.
+- Reiman Aquarium: Learn about and see aquatic life from the Great Lakes, the Caribbean, and the Atlantic Ocean

-Discovery World is a bit pricey, but as long as you have a couple of hours to devote there, it’s well worth the money!
-Even better, if you’re local, be sure to spring for the yearlong pass.
+Discovery World is a bit pricey, but as long as you have a couple of hours to devote there, it’s well worth the money.
+If you’re local, be sure to spring for the yearlong pass.

 Try the museum out with a day pass, and if you’re happy with your experience, apply your ticket cost to the yearly membership fee.
 With that, you get discounted parking as well as unlimited admission to the museum for 12 months.

-Another bonus of the membership: you get reciprocal admission to over 300 STEM museums around the world!
+Another bonus of the membership: you get reciprocal admission to over 300 STEM museums around the world.
 So even if you don’t live nearby, it might be worthwhile to spring for the pass.
-We’re hoping to use ours at the Cincinnati Museum Center this summer, for example.

-We used our pass at least five or six times during our first year of membership, and it only takes two visits to recoup the cost of a membership pass.
+It only takes two visits to recoup the cost of a membership pass.
 With every visit, you take your cost-per-visit even lower.
-Since they have a picnic area, carrying in your own picnic or snacks is a great way to save money for the day.
+Since they have a picnic area, carrying your own picnic or snacks is a great way to save money for the day.

 Milwaukee County Zoo

-We love our giraffes, lions, tigers, otters, and more!
-For the animal lovers out there, visiting the Milwaukee County Zoo is sure to be a fun-filled day!
+We love our giraffes, lions, tigers, otters, and other zoo animals.
+For the animal lovers out there, visiting the Milwaukee County Zoo is sure to be a fun-filled day.

 This zoo, like Discovery World, is at its best value when you purchase a family membership.
 There’s plenty to do and your parking is FREE with membership.

-Despite its location in Wisconsin, which everyone knows means a long and cold winter, the zoo is still useful year-round.
+Despite its location in Wisconsin and long, cold winters, the zoo is still useful year-round.
 Since it boasts plenty of indoor exhibits, you can enjoy a visit on a rainy or icky day.
-We’ve spent more time in the reptile areas and the aviary on those days when being outdoors wasn’t a great option.

-This zoo is spacious and clean, and there is so much to see!
-Of course, you can purchase food from a variety of vendors, but we usually bring a backpack or small cooler with snacks.
+This zoo is spacious and clean, and there is so much to see.
+Of course, you can purchase food from a variety of vendors, but we usually bring a backpack or a small cooler with snacks.

 Milwaukee Art Museum